Nahsc0/erverless-workflow-automation/README.md

 6. **Documentation**: Update the project documentation in the `docs/` directory as needed.

-## Usage

-Describe how to use your project.
-Include instructions for running Lambda functions, setting up triggers, and any other relevant information.

 ## Contributing

 If you'd like to contribute to this project, please follow these guidelines: